octet-stream/use-suspender/readme.md

 ### `useSuspender([...args]) -> any`

-Executes asynchronous action with given.
+Executes asynchronous action with given arguments.
 This function will throw a Promise to notify React.Suspense and resolve a result from suspender.

 ## Usage